Master of Science in Forest Resources

 Graduate Admissions Information

-To be admitted for pursuing the degree of M.S. in Forest Resources, a student must first be admitted with graduate status to the University of Arkansas at Monticello, and then apply to the School of Forestry & Natural Resources.
+To be admitted for pursuing the degree of M.S. in Forest Resources, a student must first be admitted with graduate status to the University of Arkansas at Monticello, and then apply to the College of Forestry, Agriculture & Natural Resources.
 It is recommended that applicants have a baccalaureate degree in forestry, the wildlife sciences, another natural resource management discipline, or the geospatial sciences.
 However, prospective students from other fields are also encouraged to apply.
-All applicants will have transcripts reviewed by School of Forestry & Natural Resources faculty to assess the need for cognate work.
+All applicants will have transcripts reviewed by College of Forestry, Agriculture & Natural Resources faculty to assess the need for cognate work.
 Applicants whose record shows an insufficient background in natural resources will be required to enroll in undergraduate cognate course work (and the prerequisites to those courses) that will not count for credit toward a degree.
 This course work will be scheduled in consultation with the student’s advisory committee.

 Specific requirements are listed under the Forest Resources graduate program section of the University of Arkansas at Monticello catalog.